How to Choose the Right Lighters for Emergency Storage

 BIC is a well-known brand of disposable lighter.
 They’ve been around forever, and the brand is known for their reliability and consistent performance.
 They are relatively inexpensive and can be purchased in bulk.
 They are widely available and can be found at most convenience stores, gas stations, and supermarkets.

-While they are priced right, they are not exactly eco-friendly as each lighter will be thrown out after it eventually runs out of fuel.
-You may see this as a plus however, being able to grab a new one instead of having to take the time to refill.
+While they are priced competitively, disposable lighters are not exactly eco-friendly, as each unit is discarded once it runs out of fuel.
+However, this can be an advantage in emergencies—being able to simply grab a new one without the need to refill.

 When considering the storage strength of any given lighter, BIC shines.
-If stored in a dry container, BIC lighters can last for up to 25 years in storage.
-You can’t beat that.
-Proper storage can also help prevent rust and fuel leakage, which can speed up lighter degradation.
+If stored in a dry container, BIC lighters can last for up to 25 years in storage, provided proper conditions are maintained to prevent rust and fuel leakage.

 Traditional Lighters

-The traditional general-purpose lighter produces a flame with a lower temperature and a wider surface area than a traditional torch flame.
-This makes the flame suitable for lighting items such as candles, lanterns, stove burners, and cigars.
-Most use butane and are refillable.
-Soft flame lighters have limitations so if you are trying to light dense material, a torch-style lighter is better.
+The traditional general-purpose lighter produces a flame with a lower temperature and a wider surface area compared to a torch-style flame.
+This “soft flame” is ideal for lighting items such as candles, lanterns, stove burners, and cigars.
+Most traditional lighters use butane and are refillable.
+However, soft flame lighters may struggle to ignite denser materials—if you need to light thicker or damp wood, a torch-style lighter with a concentrated flame is more effective.

 Besides Zippo, other traditional brands include - S.T.
 Dupont, Xihkar, Jetline, and Visol.